This is part of our Distance Learning Project (DLP) specially written for us by Violet Kipling with Craig Hamilton-Parker.

-Curtains, carpets and soft furnishings can absorb the energy of the sitters and it cannot therefore be directed to the novice.
+Curtains, carpets, and soft furnishings can absorb the energy of the sitters and it cannot, therefore, be directed to the novice.
 It is usual, therefore, to keep the circle room as simply furnished as possible with the number of required chairs, a small table on which to place a recorder or a vase of flowers.
-A chair and table will also be required if someone has agreed to be official Circle Recorder.
+A chair and table will also be required if someone has agreed to be the official Circle Recorder.

 It is important that the temperature of the room is not extreme.
 The temperature should be comfortable enough to sit, without coats, without the sitters being aware that they are too hot or too cold.
 There should be a good supply of fresh air in the room and light and sound should always be kept to a minimum.

 To help to ensure that the conditions within the circle are the best possible, the Leader will sometimes place flowers within the room; play music or light candles before the members of the circle arrive.
 Water should be made available for those who require it.

 It is important that everyone sitting in the circle makes preparation in readiness for it.
 They should ensure that they do not get involved in petty squabbles during the day and try to find some time to meditate upon the work of the circle.
 It is important that only a light meal is eaten about an hour before the circle; a heavy meal can cause tummy rumbles or even induce sleep.
 A sitter who is feeling ill should refrain from sitting that particular week.